-#8 Updated by Lukas Zapletal 4 months ago
+#8 Updated by Lukas Zapletal over 4 years ago

 Just for the record, the PR associated to this ticket is more of a generic and improved iPXE support in Foreman while the ticket requests support sending MAC address in unattended iPXE call.
 This was available for years if you had foreman bootdisk plugin enabled, in Foreman 1.17+ this code moved into core so it's possible to do this without bootdisk plugin.
 The parameter to send is called just "mac".